jup-ag/space-station/guides/5-jlp/2-How-JLP-Works.md

 The exchange generates fees and yields in three ways:

-- Opening and Closing Fees of Positions, either the flat or variable price impact fee.
+- Opening and Closing Fees of Positions (consisting of the flat and variable price impact fee).
 - Borrowing Fees of Positions
 - Trading Fees of the Pool, for spot assets